 The thick, hot smoke of desire engulfed me, poisoning my heaving lungs and clouding my sight of better judgement. -Aari Salazar Parreñas

 I have this game I like to play when I’m online.
 It’s called “Find the Atheist.”
 The object of the game is very simple.
-You must try, based on immaculately subtle clues and your keen, finely-tuned intuition, to determine who among you is the atheist.
+You must try, based on immaculately subtle clues and your keen, finely-tuned intuition, to determine who is the Atheist.

 Every so often I’ll visit my parents for the weekend and they’ll insist that I join them for church Sunday morning; where the preacher piles bullshit on our heads and I can feel the hot, steamy crap dripping down my face and stinging my eyes. -David Rutz